trevorpogue/sections/README.rst

     assert books['LOTR'].name == 'LOTR'
     assert books['Harry Potter'].name == 'Harry Potter'

-Names are optional, and by default, children will be given integer values corresponding to indices in an array, while a root has a default keyvalue of sections.NoneValue:
+Names are optional, and by default, children will be given integer values corresponding to indices in an array, while a root has a default keyvalue of ``sections.SectionNone``:

 .. code-block:: python

     sect = sections(x=['a', 'b'])
     assert sect.sections.names == [0, 1]
-    assert sect.name is sections.NoneValue
+    assert sect.name is sections.SectionNone

-    # the string representation of sections.NoneValue is 'section'
+    # the string representation of sections.SectionNone is 'section':
     assert str(sect.name) == 'section'

 ---------------------------------
 Parent names and attributes
 ---------------------------------

 A parent section name can optionally be provided as the first argument in a list or Section instantiation by defining it in a set (surrounding it with curly brackets).
-This strategy avoids an extra level of braces when instantiating Sections.
+This strategy avoids an extra level of braces when instantiating Section objects.
 This idea applies also for defining parent attributes:

 .. code-block:: python

     library = sections(
-        {"Trevor's Bookshelf"},
+        {"My Bookshelf"},
         [{'Fantasy'}, 'LOTR', 'Harry Potter'],
         [{'Academic'}, 'Advanced Mathematics', 'Physics for Engineers'],
         topics=[{'All my books'},
                 [{'Imaginary things'}, 'Hobbits', 'Wizards'],
                 [{'School'}, 'Numbers', 'Forces']],
     )
-    assert library.name == "Trevor's Bookshelf"
+    assert library.name == "My Bookshelf"
     assert library.sections.names == ['Fantasy', 'Academic']
     assert library['Fantasy'].sections.names == ['LOTR', 'Harry Potter']
     assert library['Academic'].sections.names == [